Articles on: Gaming Consoles

 How to Control an Xbox Adaptive Controller with Your Face and Voice using PlayAbility Adaptive Software

-Once set up, your camera, microphone, and peripherals all become part of a unified control system — letting you merge adaptive hardware, voice, and motion into one seamless experience for your Xbox or PC games.
+Once configured, your camera, microphone, and peripherals all become part of a unified control system — letting you merge adaptive hardware, voice, and motion into one seamless experience for your Xbox or PC games.

 1) What You’ll Need